mstrosaker/microbiome-analysis-pipeline/README.rst

 **Step 2: OTU Picking**

-(script to be committed)

-Uses QIIME for 16S, and PIPITS for ITS2.

-- Chimeric sequences are identified and removed.
-- OTU picking is run, and an OTU table is created in the biom format.
-- A representative set is selected.
-- Taxonomy is assigned and added to the OTU table.
+Running ``generate_otus.sh`` will generate OTU tables from the FASTA files generated in the prior step.
+This script uses QIIME for 16S, and PIPITS for ITS2.
+The OTU tables are in the BIOM format.
+A representative set is selected, and taxonomy is assigned and added to the OTU table.

+This script should be run separately for 16S and ITS, and for closed reference and open reference, should both be desired.
+This script should be run as
+follows:

+``bash generate_otus.sh <project_name> <16S|ITS> <openref|closedref> <prepare_samples_output_dir>``

+where the last argument is the directory created by the prior step.

 **Step 3: OTU Table Analysis**